jasn17/CPSC-3600/Chapter-8/note1.md

 ---

 # Symmetric Key Cryptography
+- Sender and Reciver share the same key for both decryption and encryption
 - Bob and Alice have share same key for both decryption and encryption

 **Subsitution Cipher**